Haniyeh killed by ‘short-range projectile’ fired from outside home: IRGC

 The Palestinian leader and his bodyguard were killed in an Iranian government guest house in Tehran in the early hours of Wednesday.

-The head of Hamas’s political bureau had gone to the Iranian capital to attend the inauguration of Iran’s newly elected Masoud Pezeshkian.
+Haniyeh had gone to the Iranian capital to attend the inauguration of Iran’s newly elected Masoud Pezeshkian.

 On Friday, thousands of people attended Haniyeh’s funeral prayer at a mosque in Qatar’s capital, Doha, where the Hamas chief had lived along with members of the group’s political office.

-His assassination came hours after top Hezbollah commander Fuad Shukr was killed in an Israeli air attack on a the southern suburbs of Lebanon’s capital, Beirut.
+His assassination came hours after top Hezbollah commander Fuad Shukr was killed in an Israeli air attack on the southern suburbs of Lebanon’s capital, Beirut.
+According to Lebanon’s health ministry, five civilians – three women and two children – also died in the attack.

+Since the war in Gaza began, the Tehran-backed group has been exchanging near-daily fire with Israeli forces, saying it is targeting military positions over the border.

+Iran said on Saturday it expects Hezbollah to hit deeper inside Israel and no longer be confined to military targets after Israel killed the Hezbollah military commander.